weiks/quarters-unity-sdk/README.md

 ![Screenshot 2022-05-31 at 9 44 27 am](https://user-images.githubusercontent.com/41578378/171151698-45a22b3d-134f-4894-8859-c4e125e99392.png)

-6. Back in Unity Quarters Init component copy the values from app dashboard to the inpector tab of Quarters Init Component:
+6. Back in Unity `QuartersInit` component copy the values from app dashboard to the inpector tab of `QuartersInit` Component:
    - `APP_ID` -> `client_id`
    - `APP_KEY` -> `client_secret`
    - `APP_UNIQUE_IDENTIFIER` -> It needs to be `App URL` sub-domain (ex. in this case exampleapp as in the image below)